-5 Ways Mobile Technology in Oil and Gas Increases Efficiencies
+5 Key Mobility Solutions in the Oil and Gas Industry

-With rapid advancements, new mobile technology in the oil and gas industry is helping companies improve processes, enhance productivity, increase efficiency, and improve worker productivity and safety.
+With rapid advancements, new mobile solutions in the oil and gas industry are helping companies improve processes, enhance productivity, increase efficiency, and improve worker productivity and safety.

 A work approach that finds employees using tablets, laptops, and smartphones to do their jobs from anywhere, enterprise mobility is making a profound impact on how organizations of all sizes — and across all industries — operate in the information age.
-Facilitated by rapid advancements in technology and a continuous stream of new devices and applications, the use of mobile technology in oil and gas can help them improve processes, increase efficiency, and improve worker productivity, among other benefits.
+Facilitated by rapid advancements in technology and a continuous stream of new rugged devices and applications, the use of mobile technology in oil and gas can help them improve processes, increase efficiency, and improve worker productivity, among other benefits.

 Calling mobility “the cornerstone of field worker efficiency,” Rigzone says that efficient field workers equate to more productive oilfields.
 “A new suite of technology driven by connectivity is revolutionizing mobility in the oil and gas sector, allowing enterprise producers to compete in an era where only the most efficient will survive,” it reports, adding that mobility technology is at the forefront of this change.

-5 Ways to Put Mobility to Work in the Oil and Gas Industry
+5 Ways to Put Mobility Solutions to Work in the Oil and Gas Industry

 Here are five ways oil and gas companies can use mobility to achieve these goals, and more:

-For best results, oil and gas companies should invest in rugged, purpose-built devices that are built to withstand drops, extreme temperatures, dust, and liquids.
-Other key attributes to look for when investing in mobility are displays that can be easily read under direct sunlight in the field; long battery life; and screens that can be used by workers who are wearing gloves.
+For best results, oil and gas companies should invest in purpose-built rugged devices that can withstand drops, extreme temperatures, dust, and liquids.
+Other key attributes to look for when investing in mobility solutions are displays that can be easily read under direct sunlight in the field; long battery life; and screens that can be used by workers who are wearing gloves.